 A report will be published at the conclusion of the investigation.
 Should a critical safety issue be identified during the course of the investigation, the ATSB will immediately notify relevant parties, so that appropriate safety action can be taken.

-|Date:||21 June 2021||Investigation status:||Active|
+|Date:||21 June 2021||Investigation status:||Completed|

 |Time:||11:00 EST||Investigation level:||Short - click for an explanation of investigation levels|

-|Location:||near Sydney Airport||Investigation phase:||Evidence collection|
+|Location:||near Sydney Airport||Investigation phase:||Final report: Dissemination|

 |State:||New South Wales||Occurrence type:||Landing gear/indication|

-|Report status:||Pending||Highest injury level:||None|
+|Report status:||Final||Highest injury level:||None|

 |Aircraft manufacturer||The Boeing Company|